taylorsudo/samba/README.md

 ### Design Changes

 In response, the individual zone meters were replaced with per-floor bar graphs, with each zone represented as a bar.
 This change enabled faster cross-zone comparisons within a floor and significantly reduced visual clutter.
 The graphs are now dynamically updated based on the selected variable and time, making the visualiser more scannable and responsive.
+Additionally, I added `<abbr>` tags to abbreviations with hoverable definitions to improve accessibility.

 Follow-up informal testing showed improved task completion rates—particularly for identifying extreme values like CO₂ spikes.
 The new layout also scales better for buildings with many zones, allowing users to quickly scan patterns without losing spatial context.